Billuc/Mumee/README.md

 - Support for Amazon Music
 - More metadata in the SongMetadata class
+- Handle edge case in explorer_handler
-- Allow return of multiple results
+- Re-sort explorer results